virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 ready(callback)
-    **callback** - Function that is called, when the integration script has loaded.
+    **callback** - Function that is called when the integration script has loaded.
 These functions will be called after all the other functions of the initial queue have been executed.
 It does not mean that all product checks have been executed for the widgets.
 You should enclose calls to the snippet